Dealing with someone’s affairs when they die

 – Grant of Letters of Administration – if the person did not leave a will (intestacy)

-A grant of probate is an official document issued by the Probate Registry (part of the HM Courts & Tribunal Service).
-It gives you the legal right to deal with the estate of the person who died.
+A Grant of Probate / Letters of Administration is an official document issued by the Probate Registry (part of the HM Courts & Tribunal Service).

 Instructing Powell Spencer & Partners